nicklausw/fighter/README.md

 Fighter!
 ========
-It's currently a useless demo, but soon I hope for this to become a playable SNES fighting game.
+It's called Fighter, but I don't really know what I want it to end up being.
+Right now this is my
+"figure out the SNES" repo.

 [Uses my fork of bass-untech.](https://github.com/nicklausw/bass-untech)